eroberts28/How-to-CSS-Transitions/README.md

 Note: If the duration part is not specified, the transition will have no effect, because the default value is 0.

-I have created a tutorial to demonstrate how to use CSS Transitions: https://thimbleprojects.org/eroberts27/142540
+I have created a tutorial to demonstrate how to use CSS Transitions: https://thimbleprojects.org/eroberts27/142540 along with my original presentation:https://github.com/eroberts28/CSSTrick

 Here is the link to the code of my tutorial: https://drive.google.com/drive/folders/0BwQJTPKjKYjxT2N1MzJ4S1gxbms?usp=sharing